ylu95lse/pset1/README.md

     * Fix the RMarkdown file `RMarkdown-practice.Rmd` so that it can be compiled.
 Stage, commit, and push this change.

 Congratulations, you are finished!

+4. OPTIONAL: Create a personal web page.

+    * Clone a website repository, modify it, and publish a personal webpage.
+You can follow the steps described in:

+    Jim McGlone, "[Creating and Hosting a Personal Site on GitHub:
+     A step-by-step beginner's guide to creating a personal website and blog using Jekyll and hosting it for free using GitHub Pages.](http://jmcglone.com/guides/github-pages/)".